SyedAddan/Lyrical/README.md

 ## 🌳 Organization

     ├── LICENSE				<- MIT License
     ├── Makefile           			<- Makefile with commands like`make data` or `make train` ├── README.md          			<- The top-level README for developers using this project. (you are here!)
     ├── data
     │   ├── features 	     		<- Extracted Features from the preprocessed dataset.
     │   ├── processed      			<- Preprocessed Dataset.
     │   └── raw            			<- Raw Dataset.
     │
     ├── models             			<- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          			<- Jupyter notebooks.
 Naming convention is a version number (for ordering), my first name, and a short `-` delimited description, e.g. `1.0-syed-initial_data_exploration`.
     │
     ├── reports            			<- Generated analysis as HTML, PDF, LaTeX, etc.
     │
     ├── requirements.txt   			<- The requirements file for reproducing the analysis environment │
     └── src                			<- Source code for use in this project.
-         ├── __ init __.py    				<- Makes src a Python module
+         ├── __init__.py    		<- Makes src a Python module
          │
-         ├── data           				<- Scripts to download or generate data │   └── make_dataset.py
+         ├── data           		<- Scripts to download data & preprocess it │   ├── make_raw.py		<- Script that downloads data from Kaggle
+         │   └── make_processed.py		<- Script that preprcocesses the downloaded data
          │
          ├── features       		<- Scripts to turn raw data into features for modeling │   └── build_features.py
          │
          ├── models         		<- Scripts to train models and then use trained models to make predictions │   ├── predict_model.py
          │   └── train_model.py
          │
          └── visualization  		<- Scripts to create exploratory and results oriented visualizations └── visualize.py

 ## 🖲️ Installation